What Is Wine Body and How To Taste It

 Additionally, aging wines in oak barrels not only adds oak flavors of vanilla, cedar, and baking spice to wines, but it also softens the flavors.

-For you geeks, there’s also a tasteless substance called glycerol derived naturally from fermenting grapes that increase the perception of wine body.
+For you science enthusiasts, there’s also a tasteless substance called glycerol, derived naturally from fermenting grapes, that increases the perception of wine’s body.

 Different types of white wines organized by Body - infographic by Wine Folly